turbot/steampipe-samples/README.md

 ## GitHub user activity

 [This page](./github_activity/README.md) shows how the [github_search_issue](https://hub.steampipe.io/plugins/turbot/github/tables/github_search_issue) and [github_search_pull_request](https://hub.steampipe.io/plugins/turbot/github/tables/github_search_pull_request) tables enable queries about a user's GitHub activity.

+## GitHub user activity

+[This page](./github_activity/README.md) shows how the [github_search_issue](https://hub.steampipe.io/plugins/turbot/github/tables/github_search_issue) and [github_search_pull_request](https://hub.steampipe.io/plugins/turbot/github/tables/github_search_pull_request) tables enable queries about a user's GitHub activity.

+## Querying Gmail

+The Google Workspace plugin,  [steampipe-plugin-googleworkspace](https://hub.steampipe.io/plugins/turbot/googleworkspace), includes the [gmail_message](https://hub.steampipe.io/plugins/turbot/googleworkspace/tables/googleworkspace_gmail_message) table.
+As per the examples there, typical uses of the plugin rely on `query=` in the WHERE clause to leverage Gmail's advanced search syntax and thus limit results to what can be fetched quickly from the API.

+It's also possible, as shown [here](./gmail/README.md), to load an archive of messages into Steampipe and use Postgres capabilities -- extra columns, indexes, convenience functions -- to enable SQL analysis of the archive.